 If a project has been submitted for funding consideration elsewhere, the amount(s) requested or secured from other funding sources, and whether the funds requested/secured are federal or non-federal, should be included.
-Please indicate if you are using federal funds, non-federal funds or a combination of both as match or leverage.
-Match (or cost-share) is always non-federal funding.
-It is specifically defined in 2 CFR 200.306.
-These funds must generally be used during the award period, and the types of costs are the same as for federal funds.
-Match is entered on federal forms, recorded on award documents, and becomes a legal part of the grant award.
+Please indicate if you are using federal funds, non-federal funds or a combination of both as leverage.
 Leverage includes all other funding, including other federal funds, that contributes to completion of the project, but is not being proposed as a legally required, non-federal match.